 - Agreement: All arbitration begins with an agreement to arbitrate.
-This can be a general agreement in a contract that any disputes arising from the contract will be submitted to arbitration.
+This can be a general agreement in a contract that any dispute arises from the contract will be submitted to mandatory arbitration.
 It can also be dispute specific where the parties agree to submit a specific dispute to arbitration.
-However, it must be an agreement between the parties and cannot be a unilateral decision.
+However, it must be an agreement between the parties and cannot be a unilateral arbitrator’s decision.

 - Arbitrator: An arbitrator is a person in charge of deciding the dispute.
 This is usually a lawyer or judge who has training in resolving disputes.
 The arbitrator is neutral and the parties can choose an arbitrator or a panel of arbitrators.

 - Applicable Law: Depending on the case, the arbitrator may apply local, state, or federal laws to decide the case or the agreement in the contract may specify which laws the arbitrator is supposed to apply.

 - Award: At the end of the arbitration hearings, the arbitrator will issue an arbitration award.
 This is similar to a decision from a court but is usually not able to be appealed.